-Chief among these benefits is enhanced security.
-Rather than relying solely on passwords to safeguard sensitive information, MFA utilizes at least two unique knowledge, possession, or inherence factors—something users know, have, or are—to authenticate identity and access.
+Chief among MFA benefits is enhanced security.
+Rather than relying solely on passwords to safeguard sensitive information, MFA utilizes at least one more unique possession or inherence factor to authenticate identity and access.

 Beyond the bolstered security, those who adopt MFA can tap into other benefits including enhanced accessibility, regulatory compliance, scalability, and user convenience.
 Let’s take a closer look at each of these advantages.